dentonflake/dentonflake/README.md

 ## About

-- I love coding.
-It is a passion of mine.
+- 👨‍💼 I am 22 years old.
+I love photography, fishing, and being outdoors.
+I have 3 years of personal experience with coding.
+It is one of my favorite hobbies.